Roky3029/f1-statistics/src/posts/concorde-pact-and-the-preparation-for-the-2024-season.md

 ### Stake?
 Sauber?
 Kick?

-It's been quite the confusion in social network since Sauber announced the new name for its F1 team.
+It's been quite the confusion in the Internet since Sauber announced the new name for its F1 team.
 Firstly, they announced they'd be called "Kick F1 Team Sauber".
 This name, as it generated a lot of controversy all along the network, was dropped, and they announced the 1st of January 2024 they'd launch their brand new and definitive name for the team.

 Stake F1 Team.
 This was the name they announced on New Year.
 While we were having lunch or in a family meeting, we suddenly found out what the name of the team would be, and it was a matter of time for people to start creating memes about it.